The best tablet data plans in May

 Use our handy data usage calculator to determine your actual needs.
 This way you can choose a plan that allows you to only pay for what you actually use.
 Think of it like cable TV - why pay for 300 channels when you only watch five?

 3. Can I use my phone as a mobile hotspot?

-Some carriers may enable you to use your cell phone as a mobile hotspot (or you can simply purchase a physical mobile hotspot from the carrier).
+Some carriers may enable you to use your cell phone as a mobile hotspot (or you can simply purchase a mobile hotspot).
 This option will allow you to share data from your cell phone with your tablet on the go.
-You may hear this referred to as a "mobile broadband plan", although it doesn't offer true broadband speed (25Mbps).

 4. Does every tablet work with a data plan?